 There are two types of coffee beans in the world: Arabica and Robusta.
 Arabica beans tend to be slightly sweeter with a softer taste, but are also more acidic while Robusta has a stronger taste and is considered the lower-quality bean.
 Robusta also contain two times the amount of caffeine as Arabica beans.
-Most coffee roasters and coffee chains such as Starbucks will mix Arabica and Robusta beans to balance the flavor their customers want with the caffeine their customers want (okay…need).
+Many coffee chains store-bought beans will mix Arabica and Robusta beans to balance the flavor their customers want with the caffeine their customers want (okay…need).

 Colombia is one of the few countries that only grows Arabica beans, which besides climate and elevation, is why Colombian coffee is considered higher quality.

 There are 570,000 individual producers (mostly small coffee farms) in Colombia that almost all sell their coffee to the National Federation of Coffee Growers, which is known best for their fictional spokesman of Juan Valdez.
 But from growing in the fields to you drinking it, your cup of Colombian coffee from Starbucks or brewed in your kitchen coffee pot had to go through a lot to get to its final state.

 - Coffee plants grow on the steep slopes, usually dispersed with banana plants to give the plants shade.
 Coffee plants flower, then turn into coffee cherries